 Wintershall is participating in this endeavor together with national and international partners.
-The Kassel-based company has been active in Argentina for almost four decades, where it is involved in the production of hydrocarbons, mainly natural gas.
+The Kassel-based company has been active in Argentina for four decades, where it is involved in the production of hydrocarbons, mainly natural gas.
 Wintershall has been active in the province of Neuquén for over 20 years.
 Wintershall is now pairing its success gained from decades of conventional production with its local knowledge to recover hydrocarbons from the attractive Vaca Muerta formation.

 Vaca Muerta One of the world‘s largest shale gas reserves